milanaryal/milanaryal.github.io/_posts/2021-03-17-migrating-from-travis-ci-to-github-actions.md

 ---

-For any references following code snnipet is the `Gemfile` of my Jekyll blog to build site in the GitHub Pages environment:
+For any references following code snnipet is a `Gemfile` of my Jekyll blog to build site in the GitHub Pages environment:

 ```text
 # frozen_string_literal: true